 SEA LIFE Brighton hope that the restoration will not impact the rest of the attraction and therefore with the exception of Christmas Eve and Christmas Day there is no planned full site closure at this time.

 How much is being invested in this project?

 Since 2012, Merlin Entertainments Plc has invested over £4 million to ensure the oldest operating aquarium in the world is restored to the highest standard and is fully committed to spending whatever money is necessary to complete the restoration programme.

 What is happening to the creatures in the ocean display?

 Due to the nature of the works it is not possible to complete the refurbishment whilst there is water and creatures in the ocean display.
 The husbandry of all our animals is always our priority and some are being moved permanently to other SEA LIFE attractions, whilst others will be kept in quarantine facilities in our central animal welfare facility.

-Both our beloved turtles will temporarily returned to their former homes.
-Lulu has gone back to Blackpool and Gulliver is looking forward to enjoying a holiday in Birmingham.
-We’re pleased to say that Lulu has settled in well, and we expect the same for Gulliver.
+Both our beloved turtles will temporarily be returned to their former homes.
+Lulu has gone back to Blackpool and Gulliver is enjoying a holiday in Birmingham.
+We’re pleased to say that they've both settled in well.

 Will all the animals be returning?